microsoft/DeepSpeed/docs/_tutorials/deepnvme.md

    }
 }
 ```
-The above tuning was executed on a Lambda workstation equipped with two NVIDIA A6000-48GB GPUs, 252GB of DRAM, and a [CS3040 NVMe 2TB SDD](https://www.pny.com/CS3040-M2-NVMe-SSD?sku=M280CS3040-2TB-RB) with peak read and write speeds of 5.6 GB/s and 4.3 GB/s respecitvely.
+The above tuning was executed on a Lambda workstation equipped with two NVIDIA A6000-48GB GPUs, 252GB of DRAM, and a [CS3040 NVMe 2TB SDD](https://www.pny.com/CS3040-M2-NVMe-SSD?sku=M280CS3040-2TB-RB) with peak read and write speeds of 5.6 GB/s and 4.3 GB/s respectively.
 The tuning required about four and half minutes.
 Based on the results, one can expect to achieve read and write transfer speeds of 3.69 GB/sec and 3.18 GB/sec respectively by using an `aio_handle` configured as below.

 ```python
 >>> from deepspeed.ops.op_builder import AsyncIOBuilder